murlis97/portfolio-viz/README.md

 # Cool Vizualizations

+This section highlights some of my work during the Telling Stories with Data Course at CMU.
+These visuals will be updated with new ones to showcase my work.

+_______

 ## Three versions of the same graph

 ### Change in preferences of Data Scientists between 2016 and 2017